JoostVoskuil/azure-devops-gitleaks/README.md

 - Task input parameters are grouped
 - Updated UDMSecretChecks.toml and GitleaksUdmCombo.toml to latest v7 structure
 - Deprecation warning of 'configtype' value custom.
 Use customfullpath instead
+- Fixed bug that scanonlychanges and depth cannot work together
 ### 1.3

 - Merged Pullrequest from Dariusz Porowski: